-The traveller gazes in wonder at the rock-hewn Buddhist monasteriesthere are about eight hundred of them known-hidden in lone wildernesses and long since disused and deserted.
-He comes across vast temples-there are about nine hundred of them, chiefly within the Bombey Presidency--they were scooped out of the live rock between 300 and 200 B. C. They are full of elaborate carvings, often grotesque, sometimes beautiful with florid decoration-submerged in jungle-the of wild beasts-neglected, They attest the old glories of Buddhism in India; but we must look for it now chiefly beyond the frontiers of Nepaul. . .
+The traveller gazes in wonder at the rock-hewn Buddhist monasteriesthere are about eight hundred of them known-hidden in lone wildernesses

+. . .
+"There is no more pure, no more are about nine hundred of them, chieftouching figure than that of the Bud- ly within the Bombey Presidency--they dha in all history.
+His life is with-out a blot, his heroism equals his con-victions, he is the example of the vir-full of elaborate carvings, often grotue he preaches.
+His self-sacrifice, tesque, sometimes beautiful with florid charity and indescribable sweetness decoration-submerged in jungle-the never fail him.
+At twenty-nine he home of wild beasts-neglected, leaves his father's palace out of love almost forgotten.
+They attest the for the people, to become a lonely old glories of Buddhism in India; but wanderer and a preacher of righteous- we must look for it now chiefly be-

-Its sacred books, consisting of the words of Buddha and his exploits, the Logia and the Acta-together with the voluminous commentaries of his disciples-are preserved independently in Ceylon, Nepaul, China and Thibet. . . .
-But it is no part of my purpose to follow the more recent history of any one of the great religions of the world, and Buddhism, numbering three hundred and sixty [or nearly five hundred] millions, is certainly amongst them, I do but aim at seizing the central facts of each mighty development as the eye sweeps over the centuries.
-I can but do as Dante, when privileged to pass in review the terrors, the wonders, and the joys of that other world, when he obeyed the voice of his guide-"look and pass on."
+Its sacred books, consisting of the alone.
+He dies in the arms of adoring the voluminous commentaries of his who has lived only for the good, and in Ceylon, Nepaul, China and Thibet. . . .
+But it is no part of my purpose to follow the more recent history of The characteristic of the Buddha's any one of the great religions of the world, and Buddhism, numbering three hundred and sixty [or nearly five hundred] millions, is certainly from age to age, is undoubtedly due to amongst them.
+I do but aim at seizing the central facts of each mighty development as the eye sweeps over the centuries.
+I can but do as Dante, when privileged to pass in review the terrors, the wonders, and the joys of that other world, when he obeyed the voice of his guide-"look and passou."

-Still as the ages roll on, and God the Divine Life] fulfills Himself itself in many ways, the solidarity and unity of the religious consciousness in man steadily emerges.
+Still as the ages roll on, and God [the Divine Life] fulfills Himself [itself] in many ways, the solidarity and unity of the religious consciousness in man steadily emerges.
 The teacher whatever else he may have to set forth, has still to show the eightfold path of Buddha-the path of (1) right doctrine, (2) right purpose, (3) right discourse, (4) right action, (5) right purity, (6) right thought, (7) right loneliness, and (8) right rapture.
-And still we "listen to the lordly music flowing from the illimitable years,' as the voice of the Sweet Master who taught the people wisdom proclaims aloud the solitary supremacy of the Soul, the transitory character of all priests and rituals, the root of all sac-1 ifice in self-purification, the tireless love and service of man, as the only road to the joy of God the Divine Life the ultimate rest, the Nirvana, the perfect peace,-"The dewdrop slips into the shining sea!"
+And still we "listen to the lordly music flowing from the illimitable years, as the voice of the Sweet Master who taught the people wisdom proclaims aloud the solitary supremacy of the Soul, the transitory character of all priests and rituals, the root of all sactifice in self-purification, the tireless love and service of man, as the only road to he joy of God [the Divine Life]the ultimate rest, the Nirvana, the perfect peace .-

+The dewdrop slips into the shining sea!